-If one had grown up in the semi-arid or arid western US, they likely would relate a similar experience in learning how to make hay.
-However, their tale would differ in that they would likely have had to stay up late at night to cut hay.
+If you grew up in the semi-arid or arid western US, you likely would have a similar experience to mine in how you learned how to make hay.
+However, I suspect your tale would involve staying up late at night cutting hay.
 That's because in that region of the country, it is best to cut hay between dusk and about midnight in order maximize sugar content.
 So, why is there a difference between there and here in the Southeast?
 Which is the right time to cut hay?